charm-13/petcafe/user_stories.md

 # user stories

-1. As someone who loves little creatures but is very allergic to them, I want a game to pet and play with some, and feed them treats.
+1. As someone who loves little creatures but is very allergic to them, I want a game to pet and play with some, and feed them treats.<br>
     *Exception*: Pet doesn't like the treat the user bought them.<br>
     If the pet doesn't like the treat the user bought, we can tell them what pets at the cafe do like that treat.<br>
     *Exception*: The user tries to buy treats but has insufficient gold.<br>